 Enzo Bianchi, Founder of Bose

 In 1983 he started the community publishing house Edizioni Qiqajon, which publishes texts on biblical, patristic, and monastic spirituality.
 In 2000 he was granted a honoris causa degree in Church history by the University of Turin.
 As a member of the executive board of the Catholic committe for the cultural cooperation of the Pontifical council for promoting Christian unity, in August 2003 he was one of the members of the official delegation requested by pope John Paul II to return the icon of the Mother of God of Kazan to the patriarch of Moscow, Alexis II.
 As a special expert appointed by pope Benedict XVI, in October 2008 he attended the synod of the Roman Catholic bishops on the theme of the Word of God and in October 2012 he attended the synod of the Roman Catholic bishops on the New evangelization for the transmission of the Christian faith.
 In 2014 pope Francis appointed him consultor of the Pontifical council for promoting Christian unity.
-In the same year he was granted the honorary citizenship of Valle d'Aosta and Nizza Monferrato.
+In the same year he was made honorary citizen of Val d’Aosta and of Nizza Monferrato, in 2017 he was made honorary citizen of Palermo.

 At present Enzo Bianchi is: